If you’re here, then you obviously love desserts as much as I do, specifically, Cannoli Dip. It’s creamy, delicious and super easy to make!

 Cannoli Dip Recipe

-Cannoli cream, cannoli dip, cannoli filling, whatever you want to call it—this is the best and easiest recipe to make it at home!
+Cannoli cream, cannoli dip,cannoli chips and dip, cannoli filling, whatever you want to call it—this is the best and easiest recipe to make it at home.

 It’s pure deliciousness.
-Mascarpone cheese and ricotta cheese come together with just a few ingredients from the pantry to make this velvety, creamy Cannoli Dip.
+Mascarpone and ricotta cheese come together with just a few ingredients from the pantry to make this velvety sweet dip.

 It doesn’t take much to whip up this cannoli filling!
 You probably even have most of these ingredients on hand.
 The only things I had to pick up from the store were ricotta and mascarpone.